C4LLM3101/CLICKON-FLOOD-/README.md

 2. Before that you have to make an account to guarantee the api , after making the account copy and paste all the required data.

-3. After that, what changes have been made in the nano editor, verify once, otherwise an error may occur.
+3. After that, what changes have been made in the nano editor, verify once, otherwise an error may occur.save the modification and after run it

 4. And enjoy 👽  this together